Maystern/MatrixGuard/README.md

 ```
 Click here for report: [>> Report <<](https://github.com/Maystern/SUSTech_CS201_Matrix_Multiplication/blob/main/doc/report.pdf)

-## 如何运行

-This project is the final assignment for the course `CS201 Discrete Mathematics` at the Southern University of Science and Technology.
-The primary objective of the project is to implement efficient matrix multiplication algorithms for both `ARM` and `x86` architectures, and to compare their performance using different optimization techniques, such as `multi-threading`, `instruction set optimization`, and `compilation optimization`.
 Running the project on the `Ubuntu` operating system is recommended, and `Git` and `CMake tools` are used for code version control, compilation and building.

 The detailed steps for building the project code using `Git` and `CMake` are as follows: